TuikkaTommi/portfolio/README.md

 [Projects](#projects-)
 [Contact info](#my-contact-info-)

-This is a (WIP) portfolio-repository for my web-development related projects.
-Different technologies have their own directories with the projects inside them.
+This is a (WIP) portfolio-repository for my web-development career.
+Different technologies have their own directories with the projects inside them and a list of these projects can be found [here](#projects-).

 I'm currently studying web-development at [JAMK University of Applied Sciences](https://www.jamk.fi/en), and I'm looking for internship- and job-opportunities.

 ## About me ⛷️

-I'm on the last stretch of my studies, and I have gathered a wide set of skills on web-development during that time.
+I'm on the final stretch of my studies, and I have gathered a wide set of skills on web-development during that time.
 I've specialized myself in fullstack-development, mainly on JavaScript and its relating technologies.
-I'm an independent worker, but i also work well within a team and put effort into keeping the teams communication clear, so everyone is on the same page.
-I really like to take on new challenges, and learn new things.
+I work well both independently and within a team.
+I put effort into communicating clearly, so that everyone is on the same page.
+I really like to take on new challenges, and solving a new problem is extremely rewarding for me.

 ## Skills 💻